Target5150/MoYu_Server_Stupid_Plugins/The Last Stand/l4d_checkpoint_rock_patch/README.md

 ### Intruduction
 - Patch memory bytes to fix an issue where tank rock is harder to land on survivors in saferoom area.
-- Currently supports Linux only for L4D1 & 2.
+- Currently tested on Linux L4D2 only.

 <hr>